libsdl-org/SDL/docs/README-winrt.md

    navigate to "Add", then choose "Existing Item...".
 2. navigate to the directory containing SDL's source code, then into its subdirectory, 'src/main/winrt/'.
 Select, then add, the following files:
-   - `SDL_winrt_main_NonXAML.cpp`
    - `SDL3-WinRTResources.rc`
    - `SDL3-WinRTResource_BlankCursor.cur`
+3. For the next step you need a C++ source file.
+   - If your standard main() function is implemented in a **C++** source file, use that file.
+   - If your standard main() function is implemented in a **plain C** source file, create an empty .cpp source file (e.g. `main.cpp`) that only contains the line `#include <SDL3/SDL_main.h>` and use that file instead.
-3. right-click on the file `SDL_winrt_main_NonXAML.cpp` (as listed in your project), then click on "Properties...".
+4. Right click on the C++ source file from step 3 (as listed in your project), then click on "Properties...".
-4. in the drop-down box next to "Configuration", choose, "All Configurations"
+5. in the drop-down box next to "Configuration", choose, "All Configurations"
-5. in the drop-down box next to "Platform", choose, "All Platforms"
+6. in the drop-down box next to "Platform", choose, "All Platforms"
-6. in the left-hand list, click on "C/C++"
+7. in the left-hand list, click on "C/C++"
-7. change the setting for "Consume Windows Runtime Extension" to "Yes (/ZW)".
+8. change the setting for "Consume Windows Runtime Extension" to "Yes (/ZW)".
-8. click the OK button.
+9. click the OK button.
 This will close the dialog.

 **NOTE: C++/CX compilation is currently required in at least one file of your app's project.
 This is to make sure that Visual C++'s linker builds a 'Windows